mfries8/Andvari/README.md

 2. Install the required dependencies (preferably in a fresh virtual environment):

-    pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118 pip install opencv-python numpy fastapi uvicorn jinja2 python-multipart
+    pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118 pip install -r requirements.txt

-*(Note: Adjust the PyTorch CUDA index URL to match your specific hardware and drivers).*
+*(Note: Adjust the PyTorch CUDA index URL to match your specific hardware and drivers.
+Standard `pip install` may default to CPU-only on some Linux distributions).*

 ## Data Management & Folder Structure
 Before running any scripts, you must set up your data directories. **Crucial Rule: Do not reuse or overwrite folders between flights.** In field operations, data provenance is everything.

 Create a `data/` directory in the root of the project.
-For every new field site or drone flight, create a new set of appropriately numbered folders:
+Organize your calibration flights into subfolders so the Slicer can automatically process them in bulk:

     Andvari/
     ├── models/
     │   └── base.pth                     <-- Your lab-trained base weights
     │
     └── data/
-        ├── raw_calibration_1/           <-- Dump calibration flight here
+        ├── field_1_training/            <-- Your raw calibration data
-        │
+        │   ├── positive/                <-- Raw images containing your proxies
-        ├── field_1_training/            <-- Training workspace
+        │   ├── negative/                <-- Raw images of empty dirt
-        │   ├── positive/                <-- Put sliced tiles of proxies here │   └── negative/                <-- Put sliced tiles of empty dirt here │
+        │   └── test/                    <-- Raw images for holdout validation (optional) │
         ├── raw_flight_1/                <-- Dump main search grid flight here
         │